han-liu/ModDropPlusPlus/README.md

 [![](https://img.shields.io/badge/License-BSD%203--Clause-orange.svg)](https://github.com/han-liu/ModDropPlusPlus/blob/main/LICENSE)

-# ModDrop++: Training A Better Self-adaptive Model for Missing Modalities
+# ModDrop++: A Self-adaptive Model for Missing Modalities

 The repository is the official PyTorch implementation of the paper " ModDrop++: A Dynamic Filter Network with Intra-subject Co-training for Multiple Sclerosis Lesion Segmentation with Missing Modalities".